mydaytrip/partner-api/source/includes/hourly-ride-api.md

 ## Details endpoint

-This endpoint retrieves full details of an existing hourly ride booking, including driver information if assigned.
+This endpoint retrieves full details of an existing hourly ride booking, including booking status, passenger information, and pricing details.

 > To get booking details, use this call: